What we solve

 Sand from foundries that can no longer be used is referred to as waste foundry sand.
 Around 18 million tons of such foundry waste sand are produced in Europe every year, and even large landfills often do not have sufficient capacity to accept it.
-On the other hand, contamination by PAHs and heavy metals prevents reuse.
+On the other hand, contamination by PAHs and potentially toxic elements (PTE) prevents reuse.
 The distances and transportation costs to landfills are increasing for foundry companies, which is why alternatives to the environmentally friendly treatment of this waste are needed.

-It is therefore important to remove the impurities (PAHs, heavy metals) in an environmentally friendly way and thus enable the used foundry sands to be reused – ideally one that can replace the unnecessary consumption of valuable primary quartz sands in the manufacture of various products.
+It is therefore important to remove the impurities (PAHs, PTE) in an environmentally friendly way and thus enable the used foundry sands to be reused – ideally one that can replace the unnecessary consumption of valuable primary quartz sands in the manufacture of various products.

 Bioleaching by bacterial consortia microlive® and appropriately balanced nutrients ekocomplex® serves to release metallic impurities and to degradate PAH and other toxic compounds.